Propionic Acidemia Research Network :: PARnet

 Helpful Organizations

-Developing Gene Therapies and Molecular Studies:
+Gene Therapies and Molecular Studies:

-New Treatments
+Developing New Treatments

 for PA

 PARnet is actively engaged in dialog with the following researchers and laboratories to promote new gene therapies and other forms of drug treatment for PA patients.
 Advances in research do not happen overnight, so ongoing support for these projects is critical for new PA treatments to be developed.
-PARnet is working with the Genetic Alliance, NIH and other organizations who promote translational research in an effort to accelerate new treatments coming to market for patients of rare disorders.
+PARnet is working with the Genetic Alliance, NORD, EURORDIS, NIH and other organizations who promote translational research in an effort to accelerate new treatments coming to market for patients of rare disorders.

 Funding Applications: Interested in Applying for Funds?